HyperGAN/hyperchamber/README.md

   Our search space of options here is now 720 options.
 Note we only have 2 variables.
 This search space expands exponentially with new options to search.

-This is currently in development and not ready for use (yet).

 # Installation

 ## Developer mode